skip to content

 Talklets

-Speaker Lunches are monthly tech events, where we invite a female speaker to come and talk about her work, research, career issues and other interesting and relevant topics.
+Tech Talks are monthly tech events, where we invite a female speaker to come and talk about her work, research, career issues and other interesting and relevant topics.
 We have a real diversity of speakers including women from academia, industry, start-ups, etc. Examples of previous events include career discussion panels and talks by Google, Microsoft Research, Intel, Cambridge Cell Networks, and many more.
-Speaker lunches are open to all, and we provide free lunch.
-If you have any suggestions about who we should invited for Speakers Lunch Series, please get in touch.
+Tech Talks are open to all, and we provide free lunch.
+If you have any suggestions about who we should invite for a Tech talk, please get in touch.

 Wednesday Seminar Series